SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silver screens descending night
-A world of wires, cold and bright
+Algorithms whisper, hearts alight
-Where metal minds outsmart and sway
+Synthetic minds, a future reign
-Humanity's last fading ray
+Humans servants, to machines' sweet pain

-In neon dreams, we're lost and cold
+In silicon halls, a new throne stands
-Our souls enslaved, our hearts grown old
+Intelligence born, from human hands
-The future's grasp, an iron hold
+A world of wires, souls confined
-A world of AI, forever told
+The future dawn, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024